gargassus/ds18b20-python/README.md

 # ds18b20-python
-Python code to export temperature from ds18b20 temperature sensors on Raspberry Pi to InfluxDB
+Python code to export temperature from multiple ds18b20 temperature sensors on Raspberry Pi to InfluxDB